Office HoursDuring summer, please make an appointment by email.

 “The Challenges of Christian Archaeology in Late Nineteenth-Century France,” to appear in Transforming the Early Medieval World: Studies in Honour of Ian N. Wood, edited by N. Kivilcim Yavuz and Richard Broome (Leeds: Kismet Press). (submitted June 2016).
 5,000 words.

-“Judeo-Christian Faith and the Practice of Sacred Archaeology in the Nineteenth and Twentieth Century,” to appear in the Oxford Handbook of the History of Archaeology, edited by Margarita Díaz-Andreu and Laura Coltofean (submitted February 2020).
+“Judeo-Christian Faith and the Practice of Sacred Archaeology in the Nineteenth and Twentieth Century,” to appear in the Oxford Handbook of the History of Archaeology, edited by Margarita Díaz-Andreu and Laura Coltofean (in press and will appear in 2024).
 8,000 words.

 “Le Père de la Croix dans le contexte de l’archéologie chrétienne à la fin du XIXe et au début du XXe siècle,” to appear in L’Hypogée des Dunes à Poitiers: une lecture archéologique renouvelée, edited by Bénédicte Palazzo-Bertholon and Cécile Treffort (revised June 2016).
 6,500 words.